sakshar/rambler/README.md

   git clone https://github.com/mrvollger/NucFreq.git
 </pre>

-Modify all the required file paths according to your local file system.
 We have provided a test dataset inside `data` directory:
 `data/10.fasta` contains the HiFi reads generated with a 10x coverage depth
 `data/10.kmers` contains the unikmers
 `data/10000_5_100.fasta` contains the true reference genome for the above HiFi reads and unikmers.
 It contains 5 copies of a 10 Kb repeat unit with a mutation rate of 1 per 100 bases along with 50 Kb upstream and downstream flanking regions